TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

   relationship, but at the expense of introducing violations of the assumptions about the error distribution.
 In these cases it may be worth trying to transform the response variable as well.
+  If that does not work or is impractical, weighted regression can be useful for addressing heteroskedasticit.
+The `lm()` function accepts observation weights which can be used to adjust for effects of heteroskedasticity on the error model by adjusting the sum-of-squared deviations calculation to weight the contribution of individual observations by their estimated variance.
+Due to time restrictions, we won't cover that method here.
+In addition, generalized linear models (covered later) can be specified with more flexible error modeling, including heteroskedasticity.
+However, you should be aware that even if a linear model is fit to heteroskedastic data, the coefficient estimates will still be unbiased: that is, if you repeated the experiment many, many times, the average coefficient estimates would converge on the true coefficient values.
+This means the coefficient estimates can be trusted, despite the presence of heteroskedasticity, though parametric p-values and confidence cannot be trusted unless the heteroskedasticity is addressed.
-  If that does not work or is impractical, non-linear modeling approaches or non-parametric methods for calculating p-values and intervals should be considered.
+  Under these circumstances, non-parametric methods for calculating p-values and intervals can be considered (introduced in the next lesson).

 In the following case, we will construct an example based on the known physical relationship between position, time and acceleration:
   `position = position.initial + 0.5 * acceleration * (time ^ 2)`,
   where acceleration is assumed constant.
-For demonstration purposes, we will model a constant dispersion error term, even though it is more likely that in a real experiment of this type, position measurements are likely to increase with velocity, so we expect errors would grow with time.
+In a real experiment of this type, position measurement errors are likely to increase with velocity, so we expect errors to grow with velocity.
+Since the system is accelerating, velocity grows over time which means that measurement errors are likely to rise over time as well, introducing heteroskedasticity.
+For demonstration purposes, we will ignore this possibility and model a constant dispersion error term.

 First we will simulate some data and split it into a test-set and
   training-set: